read

 Challenge 4: Managing IT Infrastructure and Portfolio Companies

 Another major obstacle for private equity investment firms is managing a uniform IT infrastructure across all platforms and portcos.
-It becomes very difficult to uncover and strategize around future IT limitations —and risks — when every portco is using a different setup.
+It becomes very difficult to uncover and strategize around future IT limitations and risks when every portco is using a different setup.

 Managing IT-related functions across your portfolio is demanding because you often have to make significant modifications that are expensive and an additional burden.
 But the risk of not dealing with these issues can be catastrophic.